-Sec.
-1. At the first meeting of the county commissioners of each county after the election or appointment of any Clerk of a Superior Court, it shall be the duty of the clerk to deliver to such commissioners a bond, with sufficient sureties, to be approved by them, as is now required by the law, payable to the State of North Carolina, and with a condition to be void if he shall account for any [and] pay over according to law all monies and effects which have or may come into his hands by virtue or color of his office, and shall diligently preserve and take care of all books. records, papers and property which have come or may come into his possession, by virtue or color of his office, and shall in all things faithfully perform the duties of his office Edgecombe, tenth Monday after the third as they are or hereafter may be prescribed by

-BONDS HOW APPROVED, &C. Sec.
+Henderson, tenth monday after third moncommissioners of each county after the election or appointment of any Clerk of a Superior Court, it shall be the duty of the clerk to tion hereafter to be commenced. deliver to such commissioners a bond, with sufficient sureties, to be approved by them, as is now required by the law, payable to the State of North Carolina, and with a condition to be void if he shall account for any [and] pay over according to law all monies and effects which have or may come into his hands records, papers and property which have come | sioned by this act. or may come into his possession, by virtue or Pitt, eighth Monday after the third Monday | color of his office, and shall in all things faithfully perform the duties of his office, Edgecombe, tenth Monday after the third as they are or hereafter may be prescribed by BONDS HOW APPROVED, &C. Sec.
 2. The approval of said bonds by the commissioners, or a majority of them, shall be recorded by their clerk, any commissioner dissenting may cause his dissent to be enter ed on record.
 Any commissioner approving a bond which he knows or believes to be insufficient, shall personally be liable as if he was a surety thereto.
 The said bond acknowledged by the parties thereto, or proved by a subscribing witness, before the clerk of said commissioners, as their presiding officer, registered in the office of the register of the county, in a seperate book to be kept by him for the registration of official bonds, and the original with the approval thereof endorsed deposited with the register for safe keeping.
-The like remedies shall be had upon said bonds as are or may be given by law on offi-
+The like remedies shall be had upon said QUALIFI CATIO OF CLERKS.

-QUALIFICATION OF CLERKS.
 Sec.
-3. Every clerk of the Superior Court. before entering on the duties of his office, shall take and subscribe before some officer authorized by law to administer an oath, the oaths prescribed by law, and file the same with the Register of Deeds for the county.
+3. Every clerk of the Superior Court, before entering on the duties of his office, shall take and subscribe before some officer authorized by law to administer an oath, the oaths prescribed by law, and file the same with the Register of Deeds for the county.
 FAILURE TO GIVE BOND.
 Sec.
-4. In case any elerk shall fail to give bond and qualify as above directed, the chairman of the county commissioners of his county shall immediately inform the Judge of the judicial district thereof, who shall thereupon declare the office vacant, and fill the same, and the appointee shall give bond and qualify as above directed.
+4. In case any elerk shall fail to give judicial district thereof, who shall thereupon declare the office vacant, and fill the same, and the appointee shall give bond and qualify as above directed.
 OFFICES-WHERE TO BE KEPT.

 Sec.
-5. He shall have an office in the courthouse, or other place provided by the county writs of executions in their hands which commissioners, in the county town of his have not been satisfied, and have not been county.
-He shall give due attendance, in levied at all, or which have been levied on person or by deputy, at his office, daily.
-(Sun- property which has been sold, and a residue days and legal holidays excepted,) from 9 remains unsatisfied, or have been levied on o'clock A. m., to three o'clock, P. M., and real property which in whole or in part relonger when necessary for the dispatch of mains unsold, with a return stating any re-

-TO RECEIVE OFFICIAL PAPERS, &c.
+5. He shall have an office in the courthouse, or other place provided by the county commissioners, in the county town of his county.
+He shall give due attendance, in person or by deputy, at his office, daily, (Sundays and legal holidays excepted,) from 9 o'clock A. m., to three o'clock, P. M., and longer when necessary for the dispatch of TO RECEIVE OFFICIAL PAPERS, &c.
 Sec.
-6. Immediately after he shall have given bond and qualified as aforosaid, he shall receive from the late Clerk of the County and Granville county second Monday in August | Superior Courts, and Clerk and Master of the Court of Equity of the county all records. books, papers, money and property of their respective offices, and give receipts for the same; and if any such late clerk, or clerks and master, shall refuse or fail within a reasonable time after demand to deliver such records, books, papers, money and property. they shall be respectively liable on their official bonds for the value thereof, and be held guilty of a misdemeanor.
+6. Immediately after he shall have given bond and qualified as aforosaid, he shall receive from the late Clerk of the County and Superior Courts, and Clerk and Master of the Court of Equity of the county all records, books, papers, money and property of their respective offices, and give receipts for the same; and if any such late clerk, or clerks and master, shall refuse or fail within a reasonable time after demand to deliver such records, books, papers, money and property. they shall be respectively liable on their offiguilty of a misdemeanor.
+TO KEEP RECORDS, &C. Sec.
+7. He shall keep in bound volumes a complete and faithful record of all his official acts, and give copies thereof to all persons desiring them, on payment of the legal fees. cial bonds for the value thereof, and be held BOOKS TO BE KEPT BY THE CLERKS.